 - The institution is accredited by a regional accrediting association for institutions of higher learning; and

-- The program has graduate one or more classes under the curriculum being evaluated for accreditation.
+- The degree program has graduated one or more classes under the curriculum being evaluated for accreditation.

-EHAC encourages programs to house the Self-Study on their university web sites and allow access to this location by EHAC office and Council.
-If the program cannot do so, then the program shall submit the Self-Study electronically.
+EHAC encourages degree programs to house the Self-Study on their university web sites and allow access to this location by EHAC office and Council.
+If the degree program cannot do so, then the degree program shall submit the Self-study electronically.

 The EHAC staff will notify the Council that the Self-Study link is available and provide access the login portion of the EHAC website.

 Self-Study Reports are due no later than December 1 prior to the Annual Meeting.
-Outcomes Assessment results are due for programs seeking Re-Accreditation.
-Please see the Calendar for specific dates and deadlines.
+Outcomes Assessment results are due for degree programs seeking reaccreditation.
+Please see the calendar for specific dates and deadlines.

-Upon submission of the Program Evaluation Report (Self-Study), the Undergraduate or Graduate Chair of the Council schedules a site visit to the Institution requesting accreditation.
-Site visit teams are announced in mid-January, and are scheduled to visit the school during mutually convenient times in February and March.
-Site visit costs are the responsibility of the applicant Institution.
-Occasionally, EHAC sends site-visitors in training to visit programs and learn about performing site visits.
+Upon submission of the Program Evaluation Report (Self-Study), the Undergraduate or Graduate Vice Chairs of the Council schedule a site visit to the institution requesting accreditation.
+Site Visit Teams are announced in mid-January, and are scheduled to visit the school during mutually convenient times in February, March or April.
+Site visit costs are the responsibility of the applicant institution.
+Occasionally, EHAC sends Site-Visitors in training to visit programs and learn about performing site visits.
 In this case, the cost of the Site Visitor-In Training is the responsibility of EHAC.

-- Two weeks after the site visit is completed, the draft Site Visit Team Report is due to be submitted to the Program Administrator for comment.
-This is the responsibility of the Site Visit Team Coordinator.
+- Two weeks after the Site Visit is completed, the draft Site Visit Team Report is due to be submitted to the Program Director for comment.
+This is the responsibility of the Site Visit Team Leader.

-- Two weeks after the receipt of the Site Visit Team Report, the Program Administrator must review the report and suggest appropriate corrections of fact.
-The report must then be returned to the Site Visit Team Coordinator.
+- Two weeks after the receipt of the Site Visit Team Report, the Program Director must review the report and suggest appropriate corrections of fact.
+The report must then be returned to the Site Visit Team Leader.

-- Two weeks after the receipt of suggestions and corrections, the Site Visit Team Coordinator must address those corrections/suggestions and the document must be distributed to the Council, Site Visit Team, Program Administrator and EHAC Office.
+- Two weeks after the receipt of suggestions and corrections, the Site Visit Team Leader must address those corrections/suggestions and the document must be distributed to the Council, Site Visit Team, Program Director and EHAC Office.

 At the Annual Meeting

-The Program Administrator’s presence is requested at EHAC’s Annual Meeting (summertime) to respond to the written Site Visit Report and answer questions regarding the degree program.
+The Program Director's presence is requested at EHAC’s Annual Meeting (summertime) to respond to the written Site Visit Report and answer questions regarding the degree program.
 All degree programs are granted a maximum of one hour for Council discussion, deliberation, and vote.

 At the Annual Council Meeting, the Site Visit Team summarizes their report.
-Then, the Program Administrator has the opportunity to provide a twenty-minute, verbal response to the written site visit report.
-The Program Administrators may also provide a written response to all Council Members before the Annual Council Meeting begins or at the start of their comment time.
+Then, the Program Director has the opportunity to provide a ten minute, verbal response to the written Site Visit Report.

 After his/her verbal response, the Program Director responds for up to 15 minutes to programmatic questions from other members of the Council.